primetheus/fastapi-githubapp/README.md

 Inside the function, you can access the received request via the conveniently named `request` variable.
 You can access its payload by simply getting it: `request.payload`

-You can find a complete example (containing this cruel_closer function), in the samples folder of this repo.
-It is a fully functioning FastAPI Github App.
+You can find examples in the samples folder of this repo.
+The [samples](./samples/) include fully functioning FastAPI GitHub Apps demonstrating different features.

 #### Run it locally